jacobsvante/docker-ci/README.md

 # docker-ci

-Docker-in-docker image with bash, git and ssh.
+Docker-in-docker image with bash, curl, git and ssh.